Run a Free North Carolina Warrant Search: Access Public Records

 Below, you’ll find a quick guide to the process for three of the most populous counties in North Carolina.

-Wake County: One of the five North Carolina counties that participate in the eCourts system, you can access information online through the case search tools or through the Wake County Clerk’s Office.
+Wake County: One of the five North Carolina counties that participate in the eCourts system, you can access Wake County warrant information online through the case search tools or through the Clerk’s Office.
 Visit or call:

 Wake County Courthouse